equwal/clic/README.md

 a bad pun because **clic** is the sound of a mouse click while this client is keyboard only...

 It currently works with **ecl** and **sbcl** compilers.

+Clic must be compiled to be used :

+To compile it with **sbcl** :

+    make LISP=sbcl

-Just load it with sbcl like this
+To compile it with **ecl** :

-    sbcl --load clic.lisp

-or with ecl

-    ecl --load clic.lisp**.
+    make

+then you can use `make install` to deploy it in `/usr/bin/`.

+**I (the author) recommend using ecl**.

 # Requirements

 You need a Common LISP interpreter like ecl or sbcl to use Clic.
+This is only tested with Linux, OpenBSD and FreeBSD, it should works fine on any Unix system.

-If you want to produce a binary, you need ecl and a C compiler.
+If you want to use ecl, you will need a C compiler.

-# Make a binary
+# Information about the binary

-## Linked binary requiring ECL

-If you have ecl and a C or C++ compiler, just type `make`.
-You will get a binary named *clic*.
-The makefile is a wrapper that call **make-binary.lisp** with ecl.

-## Static binary (standalone)

-If you want to deploy **clic** without installing sbcl or ecl, you can create a standalone executable (10 Mb approximately) with sbcl.

-    make standalone
+If you compile clic with ecl, you will need ecl library installed on the computer, the startup time is really fast.
+While compiling clic with SBCL will provide a standalone binary embedding the whole SBCL compiler, weighting approximately 10 Mb with a slower startup time.

-If you use OpenBSD, you will need wxallowed mountflag on the partition from where you try to start clic standalone because sbcl has a W^X issue.
+If you use OpenBSD and SBCL, you will need wxallowed mountflag on the partition from where you try to start clic standalone because sbcl has a W^X issue.

 # Use it

-By default *clic* will load the page **bitreich.org/1/** and make you in "shell mode".
-Just type the number of a link to follow the link.
-If you have seen a long text or multiple texts and you don't know what links you can use, type **p** to show again the latest page with the links.
-You can exit shell mode with **x**.
+By default *clic* will load the page **gopherproject/1/** with a number on the left of each link.
+Pleas type the number of a link to follow it.
+If it's a text, the $PAGER program will be called to show it, if it's a binary file (types g,I and 9) it will be downloaded into `/tmp/` and then `xdg-open` will be called on the filename.

-## Shell mode
+## Keyboard bindings

-- "a number" : follow the link "number"
+- 1-999 : follow the link "number"
 - a : add to bookmark (it saves the file too)
 - b : display bookmarks and choose a link
 - p : previous page